-Every element (over 2 cm long) was examined under a LEICA S8 APO stereoscope with 10x eyepieces in search of visible biostratinomic and diagenetic alterations, such as cut marks (grouped as skinning, dismembering and defleshing, following Binford 1981 and Pérez-Ripoll 1992), hammerstone percussion marks (including conchoidal notches (Bunn 1981; Capaldo & Blumenschine 1994; Pickering & Egeland 2006)), type and angle of fracturing (fresh/green versus old/dry, following Vila & Mahieu 1991), and thermoalterations.
-Carnivore and rodent gnaw marks and digestive traces were also identified, as well as other biological and physicochemical alterations, such as weathering (Behrensmeyer 1978), root etching, insect/fungus activity, carbonate deposits, polishing (Fisher 1995; Lyman 1994; Shipman 1981), and dissolution or mineral coatings (mainly mineral manganese, see Marín-Arroyo et al. 2008, 2014).
-The ungulate mortality pattern (i.e. juvenile, prime or senile individuals) was assessed by both dental eruption and wear stage of pd4, P4 and M3 for ungulates, and upper and lower molars for bear, hyaena and wolf, following Stiner (1991; 2005).
+Every element (over 2 cm long) was examined under a LEICA S8 APO stereoscope with 10x eyepieces in search of visible biostratinomic and diagenetic alterations, such as cut marks (grouped as skinning, dismembering and defleshing, following Binford 1981 and Pérez-Ripoll 1992), hammerstone percussion marks (including conchoidal notches: Bunn 1981; Capaldo & Blumenschine 1994; Pickering & Egeland 2006), type and angle of fracturing (fresh/green versus old/dry, following Villa & Mahieu 1991), and thermoalterations.
+Carnivore and rodent gnaw marks and digestive traces were also identified, as well as other biological and physicochemical alterations, such as weathering (Behrensmeyer 1978), root etching, insect/fungus activity, carbonate deposits, polishing (Fisher 1995; Lyman 1994; Shipman 1981) and dissolution or mineral coatings (mainly mineral manganese, see Marín-Arroyo et al. 2008, 2014).
+The ungulate mortality pattern (i.e., juvenile, prime or senile individuals) was assessed by both dental eruption and wear stage of pd4, P4 and M3 for ungulates, and upper and lower molars for bear, hyaena and wolf, following Stiner (1991, 2005).
 The ratio between juvenile and adult individuals was estimated to measure the pressure on low-return younger prey.
 The diet breadth and the degree of anthropogenic use of the environment have been evaluated with the Inverse of Simpson’s Index for NISP and MNI, whose maximum value equals the number of consumed species only when they are in the same proportion.